 Let’s be real.
 Nothing screams pure comfort like a smooth and creamy pudding.
 When your mood hits, here’re the best Hawaiian pudding recipes to keep your belly full and your soul well-soothed.

-A quintessential delicatessen that you can’t miss in Hawaii, Haupia is a coconut pudding that everyone knows and loves.
+A signature Hawaiian food that you can’t miss, Haupia is a coconut pudding that everyone knows and loves.
 This simple yet subtle dessert is essentially made from coconut milk, cornstarch, sugar, and water.

 The pudding is traditionally cut into petite squares and served chilled.
 From crushed pineapple, a dollop of vanilla, or chopped papaya, there seem to be endless ways of customizing this treat to suit your taste.